 crème anglaise with saffron

-Crème anglaise with saffron from Lebanon needs the tartness of a gooseberry compote.
-Having made Claudia Roden’s hazelnut cake with chocolate ganache from The Med, (delicious) there were 6 egg yolks spare.
-Custard, was my first thought.
-Nigel Slater’s from Appetite.
-Stirring the eggs and milk in a bain marie (just in case) Zejd’s saffron seemed like a more interesting choice of flavouring than vanilla.
+Crème anglaise with Lebanese saffron is a perfect pairing for the tartness of a gooseberry compote.
+Having made Claudia Roden’s hazelnut cake with chocolate ganache from The Med (delicious), there were 6 egg yolks spare.
+While custard is traditional with gooseberries, adding saffron to the custard, gave it a touch of the unusual, and was more interesting than vanilla.

-In France, custard is more upmarket – crème anglaise, even sounds grander.
-When we lived in Bordeaux, our children brought friends home for lunch on a Friday (rather than have lunch at school!)
-It was slightly unnerving cooking for such a young and discerning audience.
-Nevertheless, we tested various British dishes on them like shepherd’s pie, fish and chips and fish cakes.
-When we presented them with another British classic, apple crumble and custard, they promptly poured the custard in to their glasses, and declared it “pas mal”.
-Our children’s jaws dropped, surprised that custard was something to drink from a glass!
+In France, custard is called crème anglaise, which sounds very grand.
+When we lived in Bordeaux, our children brought friends home for lunch on a Friday, which was slightly unnerving.
+This discerning audience gamely tucked into shepherd’s pie or fish cakes on a Friday.
+When we presented them with another British classic, apple crumble and custard, they promptly poured the custard into their glasses, and declared it “pas mal”.
+Our children’s jaws dropped surprised that custard was something to drink from a glass!

 enough for 6 served in small glasses